 Would sincerely appreciate if you leave your thoughts, comments, poison fangs in the comments section … 🙂

-Scripting is art.
-Nifty and subtle, wicked cool scripts can weave magic, and startle compiled language supporters with their skimpy appearance.
-But it is for getting yet-another-pesky-job done, that scripting becomes so important.
+Scripting is an art.
+Nifty and subtle, wicked cool scripts can weave magic, and startle compiled languages.
+When it comes to getting yet-another-pesky-job done, that scripting languages are your friend.

 Pesky job 1 : Map a network drive